alvadub/midi-on-scoops/README.md

 ## General syntax proposal

-Each expression would generate a value or an array of values, sub-expressions are resolved and would produce on or more values, etc.
+Each expression would generate a value or an array of values, sub-expressions are resolved and would produce one or more values, etc.

-Once done, all expressions are concatenated into a single array where possible.
+Once declared, all expressions are concatenated into a single array where possible.

     # track 1